 Paula R. Dhanda, M.D.
 FACOG, FACS is well known for her many years of service to the women of Lake County for over 25 years.
 She has received numerous awards for alleviating suffering and promoting wellness.
 In 2014, His Holiness the Dalai Lama recognized her work as an honoree at the Unsung Heroes of Compassion.
 Her other awards include the 2013 Medical Red Cross Hero Award, the 2012 Marla Ruzicka Humanitarian of the 2010 Adventist Health Physician of the Year Mission Award.

 Michael S. Baggish, M.D., FACOG is recognized nationally and internationally as a remarkable surgeon, clinical researcher and professor; published over 170 times.
 Dr. Baggish has served as Director and Chairman of Residency Training at Good Samaritan Hospital in Cincinnati, developing the largest OB/GYN program to date in Ohio.
 He is also well known for his time at the SUNY Health Science Center at Syracuse as the Chief, Chairman and Head Professor in the OB/GYN program.

-Arthur Bikangaga, MPH, M.D., FACS is an exeptionally experienced general surgeon of 40 years who is highly regarded by his patients and named one of the leading surgeons in California.
+Arthur Bikangaga, MPH, M.D., FACS is an exeptionally experienced general surgeon of over 40 years who is highly regarded by his patients and named one of the leading surgeons in California.
 Dr. Bikangaga has an MPH in Maternal and Child Health, which has proved invaluable to Worldwide Healing Hands.
 Originally from Kabale, Uganda, Dr. Bikangaga ties us to White Ribbon Alliance.
 He is currently Chief of Staff at St. Helena Hospital.

 Melanie Ramachandran, M.D. specializes in Gynecology and has served the Syracuse, NY area for over 30 years.
 Dr. Ramachandran is a Clinical Associate Professor at the State University of New York Upstate Medical School.
 Dr. Ramachandran is a mentor and advisor at SUNY Syracuse for Female Medical Students.
 She also supports an organization which helps train physicians in India.